 6. Never take grooming for granted.
 It is as important as the clothes we wear.
 It's imperative to present a well-groomed appearance; clean skin, neat, cleaned and well-styled hair, no chipped or dirty fingernails, tastefully applied make-up, and pleasant breath.
 Any perfumes or colognes should always be used sparingly.

-Remember, an impeccable image speaks volume.
-It reflects confidence, attention to details, organizational strength, strong work habits and a conscientious positive attitude.
+Remember, an impeccable image speaks volumes.
+It reflects confidence, attention to detail, organizational strength, strong work habits, and a conscientious positive attitude.
 So think very hard about what you want your image to covey or say about you.
 Sergio Valente, the French Designer said it well, "How you look tells the world how you feel."
 If you've determined that a change is in order, take it one step at a time.
 After all, as the Chinese Proverb states, "The journey of a thousand miles begins with but one step."

 Copyrighted 2020 Kenny Ray live!
 Seminars.
 All Rights Reserved.